-Table 12 lists options and arguments for the fschdiat command.
+Table 13 lists options and arguments for the fschdiat command.

-Table 12 Options and Arguments: fschdiat
+Table 13 Options and Arguments: fschdiat

-Options / Arguments Description [-se p] Indicates how storage policies (-s) operate on the directory: • e - Excludes files from truncation when a store policy occurs. • p - Stores files by storage policy. [-re p] Indicates how relocation policies (-r) operate on the directory: • e - Excludes files from truncation when a relocation policy occurs. • p - Stores files by relocation policy. [-te p] Indicates how truncation policies (-t) operate on the directory: • e - Excludes files from truncation when a store or cleanup policy application occurs. • p - Truncates files by cleanup policy.
+Options / Arguments Description [-se p] Indicates how storage policies (-s) operate on the directory: • e - Excludes files from truncation when a store policy occurs. • p - Stores files by storage policy. [-re p] Indicates how relocation policies (-r) operate on the directory: e - Excludes files from truncation when a relocation policy occurs. • p - Stores files by relocation policy. [-te p] Indicates how truncation policies (-t) operate on the directory: • e - Excludes files from truncation when a store or cleanup policy application occurs. • p - Truncates files by cleanup policy.

-Options / Arguments Description [-c class] Specifies the policy class associated with the directory. [-S stubsize] The truncation stub size (in KB).
-This is the minimum number of bytes to leave on disk when files are truncated. directoryname The directory to change class attributes for.
+Options / Arguments Description [-Dy n] Indicates if database entries are to be cleaned when the file is removed from the file system. y - Database entries are cleaned and the file is not recoverable using fsrecover. n - Database entries are not cleaned and the file is recoverable using fsrecover. [-c <class>]</class> Specifies the policy class associated with the directory. [-S <stubsize>]</stubsize> The truncation stub size (in KB).
+This is the minimum number of bytes to leave on disk when files are truncated. <directoryname></directoryname> The directory to change class attributes for.
 Separate multiple directory names with a space.